Predestination (film): Plot

-The agent is sent on his final mission.
-Working undercover in 1970 New York City as a bartender, he converses with a customer who writes true confession articles under the pen name "The Unmarried Mother".
-The reticent customer begins telling his own life story after much prompting.
+Once he recovers, the agent is sent on his final mission before retirement and goes undercover as bartender in 1970 New York City, where he meets John, a columnist who writes under the pen name "The Unmarried Mother".
+When pressed on how he can write so well from a woman's point of view, John begins telling his life story.